jedevc/Phlang/doc/index.md

 ### Using locally

-To host your bot locally, just run the following commands in bash.
+To host your bot locally, first make sure that Ruby and bundle are installed, then simply run the following commands in bash.

 ```bash
 # Clone the repo